Postbiotics: What They Are & How To Boost Them

 Eating foods with probiotics and prebiotics, taking supplements, and exercising all may increase the diversity of your gut bacteria (which is associated with better wellbeing in general).
 And that could, in turn, impact your postbiotic levels too.

-Just... try not to think too hard about all those bacteria, eating their fiber and releasing their waste into your GI tract.
+Just... try not to think too hard about all those bacteria, eating their fibre and releasing their waste into your GI tract.

 Advertisement